Linear Receive Beamforming for CAPA Systems: Introduction

 \subsection{Motivation and Contributions}

-The performance of linear transmit beamforming for CAPAs is well understood; see \cite{zhang2023pattern,qian2024spectral,huang2024holographic,liu2024holographic} for more details.
-However, the effectiveness of linear receive beamforming in uplink CAPA-based multiuser channels has received limited attention, and the design of optimal linear receive beamforming remains an unresolved issue.
+The performance of linear transmit beamforming for CAPAs has been studied; see \cite{zhang2023pattern,qian2024spectral,huang2024holographic,liu2024holographic,wang2024beamforming,wang2025optimal}.
+In contrast, the effectiveness of linear receive beamforming in uplink CAPA-based multiuser channels has received limited attention.
 Our prior work \cite{zhao2024continuous} studied the uplink capacity region achievable with CAPAs using successive interference cancellation decoding, but this analysis was restricted to a two-user setup, limiting its generalizability.
+In general, exploring uplink beamforming design is particularly valuable, as it often allows for closed-form and analytically tractable solutions, which in turn facilitate discussions on system performance bounds.
+Furthermore, many theoretical results derived for the uplink can be directly leveraged to analyze downlink performance or guide downlink beamforming design via uplink-downlink duality \cite{heath2018foundations}.
+Additionally, uplink beamforming design enables an in-depth exploration of the interplay between the achievable data rate and the estimation error in recovering the received symbols.
+This relationship is instrumental in developing effective beamforming strategies for other CAPA systems \cite{wang2025beamforming}.